Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \subsubsection{Datasets and Architectures}

 {We evaluate \sysname on ImageNet~\cite{deng2009imagenet}, ImageNette~\cite{imagenette}, CelebA~\cite{liu2015faceattributes} and Place365~\cite{zhou2017places}.
 ImageNet is a 1000-class dataset and we use a ResNet-50.
 ImageNette is a 10-class subset of ImageNet and we use a ResNet-18.
 CelebA is a facial dataset with diverse faces.
 We created a 307-classes subset from the original set and train a ResNet-18 model following \cite{train-celeb} to perform identity classification.
-Place365 is a 365-class dataset containing common natural sceneries (e.g., patio, restaurant) and we use a ResNet-50.
-The details of experiment setup are in Appendix~\ref{sec:eval-details}. }
+Place365 is a 365-class dataset containing common natural sceneries (e.g., patio, restaurant) and we use a ResNet-50. {We evaluate \sysname on 6 more DNN models in Section~\ref{sec:more-dnn}.}